-Now that we are easing back into normality – out to the shops, pubs, and entertainment venues – it is a prime opportunity to step up marketing and PR campaigns in 2021.
+Now that we are easing back into normality – out to the shops, pubs, and entertainment venues – it is a prime opportunity to step up marketing and PR campaigns in 2021, and don’t forget to include events.

 With all this in mind, we wanted to share our team’s favourite marketing campaigns from April.